 Background & Overview

 Nationally, there is a growing interest in postsecondary education as a way to improve employment and other key life areas for individuals with intellectual and developmental disabilities.
-In Montana, many barriers keep individuals with disabilities from pursuing their employment and independent living goals, such as the lack of IDEA funding beyond age 18, long waiting lists for adult services, low expectations, and a lack of postsecondary options in which students can learn and gain skills.
+In Montana, many barriers keep individuals with disabilities from pursuing their employment and independent living goals, such as waiting lists for adult services, low expectations, and a lack of postsecondary options in which students can learn and gain skills.
 Positive student outcomes have been reported from over 268 inclusive higher education programs at universities and colleges across the US.
 Best practices have been developed and standards and quality benchmarks have been identified.
-The MSU LIFE Scholars program will offer an inclusive college experience to eligible students in a geographic region with few opportunities.
+The MSU LIFE Scholars program offers an inclusive college experience to eligible students in a geographic region with few opportunities.

 LIFE Scholars are encouraged to get involved in all aspects of the campus community.
 Students can choose to attend sporting events, join clubs, participate in service outings, eat in the dining halls, hang out in the SUB with their peers and more!
 Campus Engagement is required for earning a LIFE Scholars Certificate of Completion.
-Requirements pending.
+Requirement 60 hours.